-Overlooking the Arabian Sea this tiny state is home to miles of beautiful beaches.
-The interior hides hidden gems; ancient traditions weaved from 450 years of Portuguese rule, still apparent amongst coconut groves, green paddy fields and the forested Western Ghats – a great alternative to beach side culture.
+Overlooking the Arabian Sea, this tiny state is home to miles of beautiful beaches.
+The interior hides hidden gems: ancient and Portuguese traditions have been woven together and are still apparent ancient amongst coconut groves, green paddy fields and the forested Western Ghats – a great alternative to beach side culture.

 Sightseeing in Goa